 Frequently Asked Questions (FAQs) & questions you should ask

-This page provides answers to the frequently asked questions (FAQs) and other questions you should ask.
+This page provides answers to the frequently asked questions (FAQs) and other questions you should ask when considering applying for funding.
 If you don’t find an answer to your question below, feel free to consult our key documents and staff.

 - About the Programme